kaelanelson/Deep_learning_projects/README.md

 # Deep Learning

-This repository consists of three different deep learning projects:
+This repository consists of three different deep learning projects completed in the class, Introduction to Deep Learning \(taken in 2018\):

 - Recurrent neural networks used for text prediction